rothren/XplotterTools/README.md

 laserOn() : Activate the laser.
 If power is on 0, it still wont work.

 laserOff() : Deactivate the laser.

+setAbsolute() : 'Normal' mode for this program. should be used everywhere, except (see setRelative())

+setRelative() : set coordinates to relative. should only be used with the 'move()' or 'moveFast' functions, and directly set back to absolute mode.

 --------------------------------------------